apache/nuttx-apps/nshlib/README.txt

   variable rather than the local NSH variable.

   NOTE:  The Bash shell does not work this way.
-Bash would set the value of the local Bash variable and would not modify the environment variable.
+Bash would set the value of both the local Bash variable and of the environment variable of the same name to the same value.
-  The local Bash variable would that then shadow the environment variable with a differing value.

   If CONFIG_NSH_VARS is selected and no arguments are provided, then the 'set' command will list all list all NSH variables.